BLACK LIVES MATTER

 5. Solidarity efforts and projects with other non-Black POC organizations on and off campus

 We continue to be open to feedback in our programming, approaches, and work in order to best serve the Black Stanford community.

 Our mission is to promote mental health and wellness across the spectrum of gender identities and sexual orientations through education, training and clinical services at Stanford and beyond.

-As part of QSR and Weiland’s mission to support the health and wellness of students in the queer and trans communities, we are in the second phase of our pilot program designed to financially support students to access gender and sexuality affirming medical, legal and mental health services.
+As part of QSR and Weiland’s mission to support the health and wellness of students in the queer and trans* communities, the QT Fund is designed to support fees associated with access to resources related to gender and sexuality.

 This can include fees and funds needed to access: